brakmic/BiB/README.md

 to create a new productive build in **dist** folder.
 Afterwards, copy the contents to your preferred web server.

-You can also create an [AOT](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html)-build that's much smaller in size than standard Angular apps.
+You can also create an [AOT](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html)-build:

 `npm run build:AOT`